Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

-Callback interfaces are represented in C++ as objects inheriting from [`mozilla::dom::CallbackInterface`](#callbackinterface), whose name, in the `mozilla::dom` namespace, matches the name of the callback interface in the WebIDL.
+Callback interfaces are represented in C++ as objects inheriting from [`mozilla::dom::CallbackInterface`](#callbackinterface), whose name, in the `mozilla::dom` namespace, matches the name of the callback interface in the Web IDL.
 The exact representation depends on how the type is being used.

 -  Nullable arguments become `Foo*`.